 NOTE: Ensure the sensor does not falsely trigger from user activity outside the desired zone or other heat and motion sources.
-If false triggering occurs, adjust the sensitivity switch (next to the battery slot) from REG to LOW.
+If false triggering occurs, adjust the sensitivity switch (under back cover, next to battery slot) from REG to LOW.